zaiisao/Documentation/en/Interactive Broadcast/inject_stream_web.md

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast in your project.
+Before proceeding, ensure that you implement the basic live interactive streaming in your project.
 See [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.

 > Ensure that you enable the RTMP Converter service before using this function.
 See [Prerequisites](../../en/Interactive%20Broadcast/cdn_streaming_web.md).

 Refer to the following steps to inject an online media stream:

-1. The host in a channel calls the `Client.addInjectStreamUrl` method to inject an online media stream to the live broadcast channel.
+1. The host in a channel calls the `Client.addInjectStreamUrl` method to inject an online media stream to the live interactive streaming channel.
 You can modify the parameter values of `config` to set the resolution, bitrate and frame rate of the injected stream.
 See [InjectStreamConfig](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.injectstreamconfig.html).
 	> Only one online media stream can be injected into the same channel at the same time.

 	If the method call is successful, SDK triggers the `Client.on("stream-added"` and `Client.on("peer-online")` callbacks to all the users in the channel, and triggers the **`Client.on("streamInjectedStatus")`** callback to the local host.